 House clearance companies specialise in clearing homes after a bereavement or when a tenant leaves without paying the rent.
 Their quote for the job can be a cost, free or a payment - depending on the quality and number of reusable items in the house and how much other stuff there is present that needs to be removed but cannot be sold and will have to be disposed of for a cost.
 For more detail, please check out our house clearance guide.

 Collection by an Office clearance company

 As a house clearance company, an office clearance company is interested in clearing an office after business goes bust or upgrades the office furniture.
-Our office clearance guide provides more detail, including rates and how to find and choose a decent office clearance company.
+Please read our office clearance guide for more detail, including rates and how to find and choose a decent office clearance company.